Mary Whitehouse: Later years and assessments of her influence

 Her favourite programmes were Dixon of Dock Green (winner of NVALA's Best Family Viewing Award in 1967), Neighbours, and coverage of snooker.
 She had privately expressed gratitude to Dennis Potter and the BBC for his television play Where Adam Stood in 1976.

-In 1984, the NVALA gave an award to Antony Jay and Jonathan Lynn, writers of the situation comedy Yes Minister and Thatcher, who had declared the show her favourite programme, presented the award.
-Whitehouse sat laughing next to Thatcher as the Prime Minister acted out a sketch, written principally by her press secretary Bernard Ingham, alongside a reluctant Paul Eddington and Nigel Hawthorne, the lead actors in the programme.
+In 1984 the NVALA gave an award to Antony Jay and Jonathan Lynn, writers of the situation comedy Yes Minister, and Thatcher, who had declared the show her favourite programme, presented the award.
+Whitehouse sat laughing next to Thatcher as the Prime Minister acted out a sketch, written principally by her press secretary, Bernard Ingham, alongside a reluctant Paul Eddington and Nigel Hawthorne, the lead actors in the programme.
 In accepting the award, Lynn thanked Whitehouse and the NVALA and congratulated Thatcher for "taking her rightful place in the world of situation comedy".

-In 1989, a sketch comedy show began on BBC Radio 1 called The Mary Whitehouse Experience, starring alternative comedians David Baddiel, Rob Newman, Steve Punt and Hugh Dennis.
+In 1989 a sketch comedy show began on BBC Radio 1 called The Mary Whitehouse Experience, starring alternative comedians David Baddiel, Rob Newman, Steve Punt and Hugh Dennis.
 The title was an oblique reference to Whitehouse's campaigning against her perception of declining values on TV and radio, although she was rarely satirised directly.
 The show later transferred to television and made household names of its four protagonists.

-In 2017, episode 15 of Endeavour, "Canticle", the character Mrs Pettibon is loosely based on Mary Whitehouse.
+In 2017, in episode 15 of Endeavour, "Canticle", the character Mrs Pettibon is loosely based on Mary Whitehouse.

 The two-part BBC Two documentary Banned!
-The Mary Whitehouse Story, airing in March and April 2022, looks back on Whitehouse's life.
+The Mary Whitehouse Story, shown in March and April 2022, looks back on Whitehouse's life.
 It features contributions from Gyles Brandreth, Michael Grade, Beatrix Campbell, Ken Loach, Peter Bradshaw, Ben Thompson, Peter Tatchell and David Sullivan.